 5. Craft Beer

 It started with Segua in 2010 and quickly evolved into different tones, flavors, and labels.
 There is even now an annual beer festival.
-Before the craft beer revolution in Costa Rica, beer was made by one company… four choices, not much of a difference…
+Before the craft beer revolution in Costa Rica, one company made beer- four choices, not much of a difference.

 6. Apartment Towers